GreedyWang/bulldog2011.github.com/source/_posts/2013-03-25-wsdl-driven-development-on-ios-the-big-picture.markdown

 With a generic code generation tool and a generic web service client runtime, web service based app development on iOS platform becomes easy, there is no low level xml parsing and http handling(which are tedious, error-prone and hard to maintain) any more, developers only need to work with a plain old service interface for service invocation, now they can put their real effort on application logic and UI, leading to agile iOS app development.

-In later posts, I will show how to carry out WSDL driven iOS app development in a series of tutorials, just stay tuned.
+In later posts, I will show how to put WSDL driven iOS app development into practice in a series of tutorials, just stay tuned.